GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 They test their framework on an #acr("SSL") task and compare it against an approach based on the #acr("GCC-PHAT") @knapp_generalized_1976 estimator.
 #acr("GCC-PHAT") provides an estimator of the #acr("TDoA").
 The proposed approach achieves better results than the baseline and shows robustness to noise and reverberation.
-By monitoring rats' brain activity, Uragun et al. @uragun_discrimination_2013 studied how animal brains were sensitive to #acr("ILD") functions.
+By monitoring brain activity in rats, Uragun et al. @uragun_discrimination_2013 studied how neurons are sensitive to #acr("ILD") functions.
-They discovered that the rat uses the #acr("ILD") as a critical cue to localize sounds in space.
-This highlights the biological motivation of interaural features and confirms its relevance.
+They discovered that rats use #acr("ILD") as a critical cue to localize sounds in space, highlighting the biological motivation of interaural features and confirming their relevance.

 #include "figures/spectral_features/fig.typ"